flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

   is that output written to the console often collide because multiple threads of execution are all writing to the same descriptor concurrently.
-  FLOG fixes this by collecting output from different threads and serializing it.
+  Flog fixes this by collecting output from different threads and serializing it.
-  This is an important and useful feature of FLOG.
+  This is an important and useful feature of Flog.

 Buffer Configuration
 ^^^^^^^^^^^^^^^^^^^^

-By default, FLOG does not produce any output (even when enabled).
+By default, Flog does not produce any output (even when enabled).
 In order to see or capture output, your application must add at least one output stream.
 This should be done after a ``flecsi::runtime`` has been created and before calling ``control`` on it.